 Read about the work some of our partners are doing.
 Come back to this page from time to time as we will continue to update and highlight critical projects.

-- Haiti Covid-19 Hygiene Support - In Haiti, a lack of handwashing resources (clean water, handwashing stations, sanitizer) and misinformation make an already impoverished nation most vulnerable to a coronavirus outbreak.
+- Improved Hygiene in and around Hopital Albert Schweitzer, Haiti (Project Completed) - In Haiti, a lack of handwashing resources (clean water, handwashing stations, sanitizer) and misinformation make an already impoverished nation most vulnerable to a coronavirus outbreak.